 Our vacation ownership business has its main corporate operations in Orlando, Florida pursuant to several leases, which begin to expire in 2025.
 Our vacation ownership business also has leased spaces in Redmond, Washington; Springfield, Missouri; Chicago, Illinois; Las Vegas, Nevada; and Bundall, Australia with various expiration dates.
-Our vacation ownership business leases space for administrative functions in Las Vegas, Nevada that expires in 2018 and in

-Northbrook, Illinois that expires in 2017.
-In addition, the vacation ownership business leases approximately 115 marketing and sales offices, of which approximately 98 are located throughout the U.S., nine are located in Australia, four are located in the Caribbean, three are located in Mexico, and one is located in Canada with varying expiration dates.
+Our vacation ownership business leases space for administrative functions in Las Vegas, Nevada that expires in 2028 and in Northbrook, Illinois that expires in 2017.
+In addition, the vacation ownership business leases approximately 113 marketing and sales offices, of which approximately 96 are located throughout the U.S., nine are located in Australia, four are located in the Caribbean, three are located in Mexico, and one is located in Canada with varying expiration dates.
+All leases that are due to expire in 2017 are presently under review related to our ongoing requirements.